dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 Every key path has component-wise fixed-size hash representation that is used by the trie.
 The concatenation of all path hashes yields a "path hash array" for the entire key.
-Note that analagously to a hash map data structure, there can be more than one key (string) with the same key hash in the same database with no problems: the hash points to a linked-list "bucket" of Entries, which can be iterated over linearly to find the correct value.
+Note that analogously to a hash map data structure, there can be more than one key (string) with the same key hash in the same database with no problems: the hash points to a linked-list "bucket" of Entries, which can be iterated over linearly to find the correct value.